 Germicidal UV Light Systems

-Germicidal UV Light System is just a long, convoluted way to say germ destroyer.
-These products help destroy germs and bacteria that can cause allergies and can exacerbate the symptoms of asthma.
-According to a study, 1/5th of people who experienced allergies was also exposed to fungi and bacteria in their ventilation systems.
-Investing in a UV light system helps to get rid of these allergens and keep your family healthy.
+Germicidal UV Light System is quite the mouthful to say germ killer.
+These UV lights help destroy germs and bacteria that can cause allergies and can exacerbate the symptoms of asthma.
+According to a study, one in five people who experienced allergies was also exposed to fungi and bacteria in their ventilation systems.
+Investing in a UV light system helps to kill off these allergens and keep your home healthy.

 Humidify or Dehumidify

-Dry air can irritate your nasal passages and take your typical allergies to a full-blown sinus infection in in just a few days.
-On the other hand, too much humidity can foster the growth of dust mites and microbes, making your allergy symptoms even worse.
+Dry air can irritate your nasal passages and take your mild allergies to a full-blown sinus infection in in just a few days.
+On the flip side, too much humidity can foster the growth of dust mites and microbes, making your allergy symptoms even worse.

-Help increase the quality of your home’s air with Service Experts Heating & Air Conditioning.
+Help enhance the quality of your home’s air with Service Experts Heating & Air Conditioning.
 Call now for an in-home air quality analysis and we’ll help you decide which system is best for your family’s health.